 For the RM056 series and the RM 07-02 Lady Pink (above), where the case is manufactured from sapphire crystal, Mille had to find new ways to polish crystal to the required dimensions of the tonneau case.
-Polishing flat surfaces is easy; but polishing complex curved surfaces presents a whole new set of problems.
+Polishing flat surfaces is easy, but polishing complex curved surfaces presents a whole new set of problems.
 The method requires that the surfaces be polished using ultrasound in a pot of viscous diamond-particle filled mud, where the effects of polishing cannot be measured.
 The failure rate for such a process is high when the three parts of the case have to fit to within the same 100th of a millimetre tolerance.
 The range of Gemset Sapphire watches now includes blue, green and pink sapphire crystal, this year with an extra dose of diamonds.
 The sapphire crystal requires 40 days of finishing and twice the time to set the gemstones compared to ceramics or Carbon TPT.

 Apart from the cases, the movements inside are not standard, have usually required a comprehensive redesign and are coated in materials new to high-end watchmaking.
 Mille never did enter the classical world of Geneva stripes and perlage decorations - his watch movements are coated in PVD (Physical Vapor Deposition) or Titalyt.
 The movement parts are usually a hybrid of titanium with other materials that Mille’s dedicated team of watchmakers and micro engineers spend years perfecting.

 This may not be the model of the lonely Swiss watchmaker, but then Mille never intended for it to be so.
-Richard Mille watches are more akin to Formula 1 cars: cutting-edge use of material science, combining hand finishing with exemplary mechanics and, by necessity, a highly limited production.
+Richard Mille watches are more akin to Formula 1 cars with their cutting-edge use of material science, combining hand finishing with exemplary mechanics and, by necessity, a highly limited production.

 The comparison between a Formula 1 car and a Richard Mille watch is what justifies the price tag.
-Richard watches are the most expensive racing machines for the wrist.
+Richard Mille watches are the most expensive racing machines for the wrist.
 Just like a Formula 1 car, they are far more than the sum of their parts, elevating timekeeping to the highest form of technical art.